ant-design/ant-design/docs/react/use-with-typescript.en-US.md

 ---
 order: 5
-title: Use in TypeScript
+title: Usage with TypeScript
 ---

-Let's create a TypeScript project by using `create-react-app`, then import `antd` step by step.
+Let's create a `TypeScript` project by using `create-react-app`, then import `antd` step by step.

 > We build `antd` based on latest stable version of TypeScript (`>=5.0.0`), please make sure your project dependency matches it.

----

 ## Install and Initialization